sympy/sympy/README.rst

 In 2011, Ondřej Čertík stepped down as lead developer, with Aaron Meurer, who also started as a Google Summer of Code student, taking his place.
-Ondřej Čertík is still active in the community, but is too busy with work and family to play a lead development role
+Ondřej Čertík is still active in the community, but is too busy with work and family to play a lead development role.

 Since then, a lot more people have joined the development and some people have also left.
 You can see the full list in doc/src/aboutus.rst, or online at: